h2non/heatwatch.js/README.md

 # heatwatch.js

+> This project is a proof of concept

 [HeatWatch](http://heatwatch.io) browser client library

-> This project is a proof of concept
+For a real demo, see [heatwatch-demo](https://github.com/h2non/heatwatch-demo)

 ## Installation